DNA Testing Frequently Asked Questions

 There are all sorts of DNA tests available, the most common of which is paternity testing.
 Paternity testing is used to determine whether an alleged father of a child is the true biological father of the child.

 These tests produce the most accurate results when the child, the alleged father AND mother are all tested.
 But there are other ways that the probability of the paternity of the child can be deduced without the need to test all three of these individuals.
 These include Y chromosome testing and aunt and uncle testing (AKA avuncular testing) to name a few.

 DNA testing usually refers to relationship testing, in which an individual’s likelihood of a relationship with another individual can be determined.
 This could be conducted for many reasons, including establishing that a person is related to a UK citizen for immigration purposes, or to determine a person’s ancestry.

 DNA testing is commonly involved with solving crime.
-We are primarily a DNA and Drugs & Alcohol testing laboratory and we do not claim to be a forensics laboratory but we can use workplace testing to help reduce crime or eliminate criminal activity within your business if required.
+We are primarily a DNA, Drug & Alcohol testing laboratory and we do not claim to be a forensics laboratory but we can use workplace testing to help reduce crime or eliminate criminal activity within your business if required.
 DNA testing is also associated with determining the likelihood for someone to inherit genetic diseases or to help develop the treatment of genetic diseases.
 AlphaBiolabs do not currently test for such purposes.

 What is the difference between a peace of mind test and a court approved test?